protocol/launchpad/docs/about-launchpad.md

 This site is published on GitHub pages at https://protocol.github.io/launchpad/

 ## Contributing to Launchpad Curriculum
 Please work with the team to review and organize Launchpad Curriculum.
-In order to contribute, visit the public Launchpad repository: https://github.com/protocol/launchpad
+In order to contribute, visit the public Launchpad repository: [https://github.com/protocol/launchpad](https://github.com/protocol/launchpad)

-1. First, Check out the Style Guide for how to format and organize your content
+1. First, Check out the [STYLE-GUIDE.md](https://github.com/protocol/launchpad/blob/main/STYLE-GUIDE.md) in the root repo for how to format and organize your content

-2. Find the section [in the summary.md file](https://raw.githubusercontent.com/protocol/launchpad/main/docs/summary.md) where you want to add your content.
+2. Find the section [in the `/docs/summary.md` file](https://raw.githubusercontent.com/protocol/launchpad/main/docs/summary.md) where you want to add your content.

 3. Create a new branch or fork, and either find or create a new .md file in the `/docs/name-of-section` [directory](https://github.com/protocol/launchpad/tree/main/docs) where you would like to post.